 16 The Planning and Development Amendment Act 2020 s.
 71 will not come into operation because the definition it sought to amend was deleted by the Environmental Protection Amendment Act 2020 s.
 55(1)(b).

+17 The Environmental Protection Amendment Act 2020 the 2nd and 4th rows in the Table to s.
+112 will not come into operation because they were deleted by the Environmental Protection Amendment Act 2020 s.
+2(3) and (4).